leavie/git-test/how-to-revert-file.md

 - modified
 - staged

-## when you do any change to file in your working directory, the filewill be
+## when you do any change to file in your working directory, the file will be
 - modified

 ## when you using command git add in the modified file, git will cached they indiviaully and the file is